You will learn to work with a variety of taxa in our animal centre. We have a range of units that are taught but some of our core units include:

 At least 5 GCSEs at grade 4 or above including 3 from the core subjects.

 Students have regular speakers and trips to provide additonal experience to their studies.
 These are based around each units specifications, most recently the farm students attended a talk from compassion in world farming.
 Students have also had the opportunity to complete a first aid course and recieve a certificate in animal first aid,

-All students completing this course have to undertake 300 hours of work experience over the 2 years.
+All students completing this course have to undertake 150 hours of work experience in their first year.
 Students obtain this work experience through individual placements (assistance in arranging these placements is given) and also through the completion of trips and talks.